 Robin Hood’s Bay – Large bay which offers great sea fishing.
 At high tide it is the sea wall mark which offers the best fishing as the tide comes right up to the base of the wall, allowing fishing to take place several hours either side of high water.
-As with any elevated fishing mark a drop net is needed to safely bring in any caught fish.
+As with any elevated fishing mark a drop net is needed to safely bring in any hooked fish.
 As the tide goes out marks further out into the bay can be fished such as Stoupe Beck Sands, Boggle Hole and Long Hole.
-Cod are a possibility all year round, but are obviously bigger and caught more regularly in the winter, along with whiting.
-Flounder and dab and show and there are some bass in the summer.
+Cod are a possibility all year round, but are bigger and caught more regularly in the winter, along with whiting.
+Flounder and dab and show and there are some bass present in the summer.
 View this area on Google Maps here.

 Humber Estuary – There are a number of good marks moving down the River Humber.
 East Halton Skitter is a sluice control where a tributary enters the Humber.
-This mark offers good fishing over high water, mostly for flounder and silver eels although other species such as cod can easily come this far along the river and whiting can be plentiful.
-The Hessel area near to the Humber Bridge is far inland but is good for flounder and silver eels in summer, mullet also a possibility here in calm weather.
+This mark offers good fishing over high water, mostly for flounder and silver eels although other species such as cod can also come this far along the river and whiting can be plentiful.
+The Hessel area near the Humber Bridge is far inland but is good for flounder and silver eels in summer, mullet are also a possibility here in calm weather.
 View this area on Google Maps here.